newagehardcore/infocloud/DEPLOYMENT.md

 # INFOCLOUD - Deployment Guide

-This document provides instructions for deploying the "INFOCLOUD" real-time news tag cloud application.
+This document provides instructions for deploying the "INFOCLOUD" real-time news tag cloud application using Docker.

 ## Prerequisites

-- Node.js (v16 or higher)
+- Docker and Docker Compose
+- Git for cloning the repository
+- A server with sufficient resources to run all containers:
+  - At least 4GB RAM recommended
+  - At least 20GB free disk space
-- npm (v7 or higher)
+  - Linux-based OS recommended (Ubuntu 20.04+ or similar)
-- A web server for hosting static files (for production deployment)

-## Development Setup
+## Deployment Options

+### Option 1: Local Deployment

 1. Clone the repository:
 ```